• PROGRAM

 Functionality and food safety

-We study the application of technologies and design methodologies to obtain and characterize technofunctional, biofunctional and antimicrobial ingredients for their integration into food and feed.
-We develop strategies to improve technofunctional, nutritional and bioactive properties, their shelf life and chemical and microbiological safety.
+We study how technologies and design methodologies can be applied to obtaining and characterizing technofunctional, biofunctional and antimicrobial ingredients, so they can be integrated into food and feed.
+We develop strategies to improve technofunctional, nutritional and bioactive properties, as well as their shelf life and chemical and microbiological safety.

-The Food Safety and Functionality program addresses the challenges related to the development and production of healthy and sustainable foods, maximizing their shelf life and food safety.
-And it does so by applying circularity strategies to obtain ingredients from sustainable sources for human and animal food.
+The Food Functionality and Safety program addresses the challenges related to the development and production of healthy and sustainable foods, maximizing their shelf life and food safety.
+It does so by applying circularity strategies to obtain ingredients from sustainable sources for human and animal food.

 Centers where the program works